Supalien/HD-tracker/README.md

 # TODO and ideas
 - [X] make pwa installable (probably need more icons or some manifest values)
-- [ ] show number of fields, magic number and average drops per batch based on the level of the current farm.
+- [X] show number of fields, magic number and average drops per batch based on the level of the current farm.
 - [X] support light mode
 - [ ] let the user edit his farms details
 - [ ] export farm as JSON
+- [ ] estimate drop subgroups as defined by @puzzles

 ## How to run
 to build and serve